Will our appointments be in person or by video?

 Tips for a great Video session:

-- headphones for best sound quality
+- headphones are best for sound quality

 - access to good wifi or wired internet